 See EL34, 6CA7 KT77 catalog product listings.

-6CA7 is often overlooked, but is the favorite of many well versed guitar players.
-6CA7 tends to be heavier and darker sounding than EL34 tubes, and also offers fair amount of sizzle.
+6CA7 is often overlooked but is the favorite of many well-versed guitar players.
+6CA7 tends to be heavier and darker sounding than EL34 tubes, and also offers a fair amount of sizzle.

 6CA7 has more headroom.
-Once you go into overdrive, 6CA7 takes on aggressiveness that makes it suitable for hard rock.
+Once you go into overdrive, 6CA7 takes on aggressiveness, making it well suited for hard rock sound.

 There are two 6CA7 tubes produced today, and we like both quite a bit.